So much to see and do

 Ferry trips from Oban to the islands.
 Visit Site

-Amazing dedicated tarred cycling tracks (off the road) for much of the way from Oban (Ganavan) along Loch Linnhe to Ballachulish, and along the now little used tarred road around Loch Creran.
+Dedicated tarred cycling track (national route 78) for much of the way from Oban (Ganavan) along Loch Linnhe to Ballachulish, and along the now little used tarred road around Loch Creran.

-Munros to climb – Cruachan, Beinn Starabh, Buchaille Etive Beg, to name but a few, and many others, including of course Ben Nevis.
+Mountains to climb – Cruachan, Ben Sgulaird, Buchaille Etive Mor, to name but a few, and many others, including of course Ben Nevis.